webix-hub/docs/data/desktop/barcode.md

 ]
 ~~~

-3) set *template* function that will convert incoming text to uppercase and add “*”  as start and stop characters:
+3) set the **template** function that will convert the incoming text to uppercase and add “*”  as start and stop characters:

 ~~~js
  template: function(value){